 One of the most important parts of car ownership is keeping your pride and joy on the road.
 When you're talking about new or nearly new vehicles this is of course less of an issue, especially since many cars with a low mileage will still be covered by the manufacturer's warranty.
 When that has expired and you're on your own it's vitally important to stay on top of maintenance, which includes booking your vehicle in for its annual MOT.

-1. Do I actually need to bother having an MOT carried out?
+1. Do I actually need an MOT?

 Put simply, yes.
 It's the law.
 Every vehicle using UK roads is required to be kept in a roadworthy condition, both for the safety of the owner and that of other road users.
 It's important to remember that getting an MOT is different to having your car serviced.
 While servicing involves looking at the general mechanical health of a vehicle, an MOT is there to ensure a vehicle is safe to be on the road.